SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    As mentioned above,
-   different characters can require different amounts of memory to store, so in order to determine which ``Character`` is at a particular position, you must iterate over each Unicode scalar from the start of the ``String``.
+   different characters can require different amounts of memory to store, so in order to determine which ``Character`` is at a particular position, you must iterate over each Unicode scalar from the start or end of the ``String``.

 Use the ``startIndex`` property to access the position of the first ``Character`` of a ``String``,